-The Bourbon's Modified Leadbeater's sugar glider diet (BML) is a version of the original Leadbeater's Diet, a well-known, nutritionally complete diet for pet sugar gliders.
-The BML diet is widely accepted and you can make it easily at home.
+The Bourbon's Modified Leadbeater's sugar glider diet (BML) is a version of the original Leadbeater's Diet, a well-known diet for pet sugar gliders.
+Even though the BML diet is widely accepted and you can make it easily at home, new research on sugar glider nutrition has shown best outcomes for health in these species with a base diet of insectivore type food, mainly pellet form, supplemented with BML on the side and in moderation.

 The BML diet for sugar gliders should not be used in conjunction with other formulated diets, such as Brisky's Sugar Glider food or Sunseed Sugar Glider Formula.
-If any part of the recipe is changed or substituted your glider will probably not eat it (gliders can be picky).
+It can be paired with insectivore based foods, though, and is recommended.

 After preparing a batch of the BML diet, you will have a real meal time saver on your hands since this recipe will create ready-to-serve cubes of food that you can feed to your sugar glider each day.